brxck/gatsby-starter-stripe/README.md

 # gatsby-starter-stripe

 A minimal starter to create a storefront with [Gatsby](https://www.gatsbyjs.org/), [Stripe](https://stripe.com/), & [Netlify Functions](https://www.netlify.com/docs/functions/).
+This starter focuses on handling Stripe integration, and letting you handle the rest however you'd like.

 ## Features

+- Statically generate based on Stripe inventory
-- Live inventory & availability
+- Dynamically update with live inventory & availability data
+- Checkout powered by Stripe
-- Netlify Functions to interact with Stripe
+- Serverless functions interact with Stripe API
-- Shopping cart with checkout & persistence
+- Shopping cart persists in local storage
-- Product pages
 - Responsive images with gatsby-image

+The ProductsProvider component provides normalized Product and Sku data sourced from Gatsby's GraphQL store and the live Stripe API, while the CartProvider manages the cart, its persistence in local storage, and checkout.

 ## Getting Started